 So the output power, dependant on the accuracy of your DVM, is nearly 100W.
 If your DVM is accurate, to within 1% on DC voltage measurements (most are), you have calculated your rig's output power to within 2%, or 2W!

-When power is measured by looking at the peak voltage, accuracy is the sum of your DVM's accuracy, plus the distortion in your output signal; the total of which may be on the order of 2% - - That's a 98W to 102W measurement!
-This dummy load method is substantially more accurate than several hundred dollars worth of Bird Wattmeter and slugs!
+When power is measured by looking at the peak voltage, accuracy is the sum of your DVM's accuracy, plus the distortion in your output signal.
+That total may be on the order of 2% - - (That's a 98W to 102W measurement.)
+This dummy load method is substantially more accurate than several hundred dollars worth of Bird Wattmeter and slugs.

 One More Time for Practice

 You measure 99.6V from the binding posts on top of the dummy load.
 Add 0.4V to make up for the diode drop, for a total of 100V peak.
 Divide by 1.414 and you get 70.72Vrms.
 Square and divide by 50 Ohms, and you get 100W.